peter-wd-1/breakdowns/system-spec.md

 -   size of on boarding vendor data
 -   size of changes of RFI

-From the given metric, we can drive read/write throughput, bandwidth.
+From the given metric, we can derive the metrics such as read/write throughput, bandwidth.

 However, our priority is having showcase page and we are designing MVP, I decided to proceed without spending much time on estimating system specs.
 Rather, I would focus on designing more flexible system for horizontal scaling.